vaibhavpandeyvpz/apkstudio/README.md

 # {/IF}
 make
 ```
-- More information on building from source is provided in the [Wiki](https://github.com/surendrajat/apkstudio/wiki)
+- More information on building from source using **Qt Creator** is provided in the [Wiki](https://github.com/surendrajat/apkstudio/wiki)

 Features:
 ---------------------------------